Missions Trip SupportRraising

 First Christian Church, Phoenix, AZ

-It is the desire of the Global Outreach Department of First Christian Church to offer financial assistance to people desiring to be part of an Outreach Adventure team and who have a financial need.
+The Global Outreach Department of First Christian Church desires to offer financial assistance to people who want to be part of an Outreach Adventure team and who have a financial need.

 Since the Outreach budget is limited, and the needs around the world are so great, we encourage team participants to fund their trips by raising support from friends, family, and personal funds.